Tunnel-Labs/typegeese/readme.md

 typegeese is a type-safe ORM for MongoDB which introduces the concept of **migration-defined schemas.**

 With typegeese, your schema migrations become the source of truth for the structure of your data.
-Combined with the flexibility of MongoDB and the incredible [typegoose](https://github.com/typegoose/typegoose) library, typegeese automatically applies schema migrations on-demand without the need for migration generation scripts or complex data migration processes.
+This makes it possible for typegeese to automatically apply schema migrations on-demand without the need for migration generation scripts or complex data migration processes.

 ## Migration-Defined Schemas

 typegeese schemas are defined in terms of migrations, each of which creates a new versioned schema.
+These migrations are defined using TypeScript classes powered by the amazing [typegoose](https://github.com/typegoose/typegoose) library (which is where the name _typegeese_ is derived from).

-The first version of a schema for a model extends from `BaseSchema`:
+The first version (v0) of a schema extends from `BaseSchema`:

 ```typescript
 // user/v0.ts